juhaku/utoipa/examples/todo-warp/README.md

 # todo-warp ~ utoipa with utoipa-swagger-ui example

 This is demo `warp` application with in-memory storage to manage Todo items.
-The API demostrates `utoipa` with `utoipa-swagger-ui` functionalities.
+The API demonstrates `utoipa` with `utoipa-swagger-ui` functionalities.

-This example is more bare minimum compared to `todo-actix` since similary same macro syntax is supported in no matter the framework.
+This example is more bare minimum compared to `todo-actix` since similarly same macro syntax is supported in no matter the framework.

 Purpose of this `warp` demo is to mainly demonstrate how `utoipa` and `utoipa-swagger-ui` can be integrated